 Survival Of The Dead debuted on Pay Per View TV in the US, followed by a very limited cinema release a month later, though outside of the US it went straight to DVD.
 It’s a painful thing to watch.
-Romero once said “some of my best friends are zombies”.
-Maybe he let some of them help make this film?
 It follows on from Diary Of The Dead, with the main character of Sarge being the leader of a group of people who robbed the vehicle in that film.
-Obviously this is the new timeline, the zombie outbreak didn’t now start in 1968 but in 2007.
+Obviously this is a new timeline; the zombie outbreak didn’t now start in 1968 but in 2007.
 Huh?
 O well, never mind.
-Sarge and his crew are a pretty uninteresting bunch, except for ‘Tomboy’, who is a lesbian and is introduced to us masturbating.
-“Maybe you’ve forgotten what its like” she says to one of the men who catches her.
+Sarge and his crew are a pretty uninteresting bunch, except for ‘Tomboy’, who’s a lesbian and is introduced to us masturbating.
+“Maybe you’ve forgotten what it’s like” she says to one of the men who catches her.
 We soon switch to Plum Island, where two families are in conflict.
-The idea of quarrelling families in the old West is an oft-used plot in Westerns, from The Big Country to A Fistful Of Dollars, but here all it does is beggar the question-“why are they Irish”?, or rather “why are they Irish with mostly bad accents”?.
-A few do try, but the majority are really quite poor, with Richard Fitzpatrick as Seamus Muldoon sounding just like Captain Barbosa, played by Geoffery Rush, from the Pirates Of The Carribbean films.
-The second time I watched this movie [O the things I do for the cause!]
+The idea of quarreling families in the old West is an oft-used plot in Westerns, from The Big Country to A Fistful Of Dollars, but here all it does is beggar the question, “why are they Irish”?, or rather, “why are they Irish with mostly bad accents”?
+A few do try, but the majority are really quite poor, with Richard Fitzpatrick as Seamus Muldoon doing a poor impersonation of Geoffery Rush’s Captain Barbosa, from the Pirates Of The Caribbean films.
+The second time I watched this movie [Oh the things I do for the cause!]
 I just started laughing as soon as he came on screen, which is often as he’s a major character.

-The two sides seem to be fighting because one side wants to kill all the zombies on the island and one side wants to keep them alive in the hope there will be a cure, or rather it’s ‘God’s will’.
-This might be interesting if Romero hadn’t explored this back in 1985 [what a long time ago that seems!] in Day Of The Dead.
+The two sides seem to be fighting because one side wants to kill all the zombies on the island and the other side wants to keep the zombies alive in the hope there will be a cure, or it will be ‘God’s will’.
+This might be interesting if Romero hadn’t explored much of this back in 1985 [what a long time ago that seems!] in Day Of The Dead.
 O’Flynn is banished from Plum Island but soon encounters Sarge and his gang, and we have a three way battle between O’Flynn’s group, Sarge’s group, and some zombies.
 Memories of Dawn Of The Dead are ignited, and indeed this is a fairly good sequence, despite some crappy CGI.
 Unfortunately they soon return to Plum Island, and Tomboy is excited because O’Flynn has a daughter on the island.
 Wow George, you’re so ‘with it’, having a lesbian obviously on the make for any female around.
 Another thing that shows you’re ‘with it’ is the scene where Sarge gets out a lap top.

 Boy-“You call that a computer”?